 Individual investment growth

 As mentioned above, not all investments pay dividends or interest.
 So how do you make a return on your investment here?
 This relies on the price of that individual investment going up.
 And while, yes, this can happen overnight, you are more likely to get a return on your investment over a longer period.
-For example, anyone who invested in the FTSE-100 (which holds the UK’s 100 largest listed companies) for any 10-year stint between 1986 and 2019 had an 89% chance of making a gain.
+For example, if you invested in the FTSE 100 for any 10-year period between 1986 and 2022, you would have had an 88% chance of making a positive return.

 How long this takes will depend on a multitude of factors, it could take a few days, weeks, months, or years, or it may never happen at all.
 With investing, nothing is ever certain, which is why it is important to try and reduce your risk and thoroughly research your investments.